 To provide context to the broadest reasonable interpretation standard, it is good to know how this standard is treated during prosecution.
 During patent prosecution, when claim terms and phrases are given their broadest reasonable interpretation, it is common to not argue with the interpretation ascribed by the examiner but to rephrase the claim language to avoid such broad interpretations.

 The reason is that the PTAB has given great deference to examiners because inventors and patent applicants are given an unlimited number of opportunities to amend the claims for clarification, at least during patent prosecution.
-If the term or phrase in a claim could be understood to have the broad meaning given it by the examiner, then the courts and the PTAB generally require the patent applicant to clear up the claims language through an amendment during prosecution of the patent.
+If the term or phrase in a claim could be understood to have the broad meaning given by the examiner, then the courts and the PTAB generally require the patent applicant to clear up the language of the claims through an amendment during the prosecution of the patent.

 But IPRs are different.
 An IPR is a proceeding at the Patent Office before the PTAB wherein a third party challenges the validity of the patent based on a prior art printed reference.
 The patent owner is given a single (1) opportunity to amend the claims to maintain the patentability of the claims being challenged.
 After that, the patent owner carries a burden of proof to establish that it is entitled to any further amendments to the claims.
 The patent applicant is not given an unfettered right to amend the claims.